SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 TS=
 (
   ("law$" OR "legislat*"
+  OR (
-  OR (("national" OR "government*" OR "regional" OR "local" OR "international") NEAR/3 ("program*" OR "strateg*" OR "policy" OR "policies" OR "plan" OR "framework$" OR "initiative$"))
+      ("national" OR "government*" OR "regional" OR "local" OR "international") NEAR/3 ("program*" OR "strateg*" OR "policy" OR "policies" OR "plan" OR "framework$" OR "initiative$") )
-  OR "investment policy"
+  OR "investment policy" OR "investment policies"
   )
   NEAR/15
       ("anti-poverty" OR "out of poverty" OR "pro poor"